 A different survey, run by Statista, reports on rates of adults playing video games by country:

-Note Statista reports a majority of adults are interested in video games, versus Pew’s results.
+Note Statista, unlike Pew, reports a majority of adults as interested in video games.

 Finally, as I wrote in an earlier post, video game revenue topped $43 billion in the United States last year.
 That’s a higher revenue amount than every other medium.